Rob Font

-Rob Font (born June 25, 1987) is an American professional mixed martial artist.
-He currently competes in the Bantamweight division in the Ultimate Fighting Championship (UFC).
-A professional competitor since 2011, Font formerly competed for CES MMA, where he was the Featherweight Champion.
-As of December 6, 2022, he is #6 in the UFC bantamweight rankings.
+Robert Spencer Font (born June 25, 1987) is a Puerto Rican-American professional mixed martial artist.
+He currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2011, Font formerly competed for CES MMA, where he was the Featherweight Champion.
+As of October 21, 2025, he is #12 in the UFC bantamweight rankings.

+Background

+Font was born in Massachusetts, both parents were in the army, which led to Font moving around the world frequently due to their duties.
+He has an older sister and a younger brother.

+Around the age of 21, Font was delivering pizzas for work, happening to make a delivery to fighters training in a garage.
+Their garage practice piqued Font's interest and he was enrolled for a free week of mixed martial arts training at a local gym soon after.

 Mixed martial arts career

 Early career

-A native of Central Massachusetts, Font began training as an amateur in 2009 and compiled a record of 3-1 before making his professional debut in December 2011.
+A native of Central Massachusetts, Font began training as an amateur in 2009 and compiled a record of 3–1 before making his professional debut in December 2011.

-Font compiled a record of 10-1 as a professional, competing for several regional promotions across his native New England before signing with the UFC in the spring of 2014.
+Font compiled a record of 10–1 as a professional, competing for several regional promotions across his native New England before signing with the UFC in the spring of 2014.

 Ultimate Fighting Championship

-Font made his promotional debut against George Roop on July 5, 2014 at UFC 175.
+Font made his promotional debut against George Roop on July 5, 2014, at UFC 175.
 He won the fight via knockout in the first round.
 He also earned a Performance of the Night bonus.

-For his next bout, Font was expected to face Chris Beal on September 5, 2014 at UFC Fight Night 50.
+For his next bout, Font was expected to face Chris Beal on September 5, 2014, at UFC Fight Night 50.
 However, Font pulled out of the bout, citing an injury.